 Please, please don’t ever go away.

 That is my ode to lemon.
-You dig it?
+Do you dig it?

 I remember disliking lemon.
 I had nothing against lemons themselves.
 In fact, I was a teenager when I figured out lemons weren’t really limes.
 Dominicans, you know…

 I had a thing against lemon candy.
 Yellow Skittles, lollipops, and any yellow hard candy was eschewed in favor of the more colorful, and tastier red cherry.
 Sometimes grape and always, always green apple.

 That’s just how it was.
 If you preferred a lemon candy you were labeled a weirdo, an outcast.
 If there was a yellow candy in your mouth, it better be banana flavored.
 Because banana certainly tasted waaaaay better than lemon.
 I mean, lemon was a scent.
 It came in an aerosol can and was sprayed liberally on your wooden furniture.
 It was never, ever something you ate.

 It wasn’t until years later when zesting lemons for a lemon cake that I experienced a new-found appreciation for those acidic little treats.
 The act of zesting a lemon with a Microplane; the release of the bright, fresh scent… It was like a hug from my grandmama.
 And my grandma never smelled like lemon.

 Meringues by design are just egg whites and sugar, aided by cream of tartar for stability.
 These meringues have confectioners’ sugar added.
 In addition, I added both bourbon vanilla bean pastes and extracts for flavor.
 The bourbon in my extract left my meringues a bit darker – So if you prefer stark white meringues, consider colorless flavorings.